Why are New Yorkers making Florida their new home? Well, we’ll get into that in this article.

 Best Places to Move in Florida

 At the state’s southern tip, Miami is a mecca for migration.
-A lively nightlife and diverse culture are major attractions.
+A lively nightlife and diverse culture are major cities and attractions.
 Think of a big city that also has Miami Beach and West Palm Beach.
 Not bad at all.
 Check out our Miami relocation guide for more details and recommendations.

 For a more reasonable cost of living Daytona Beach continues to rank as a favorite location in Florida.
 While there is less of an urban vibe, residents of Daytona Beach spend less on housing than Miami.